The thing was actually radioactive. The set had real uranium ore, and three radiation sources. (Then again, bananas are radioactive, too.)

 Enables you actually to SEE the paths taken by electrons and alpha particles which travel at nearly the speed of tight!
 Action is fantastic and awe-inspiring.

-Electrons moving at terrific velocities create delicate, intricate patterns — beautiful fo watch.
-The closest approach man has mode to seeing the Atom.
-You see sights impossible to view through microscope!
+Electrons moving at terrific velocities create delicate, intricate patterns — beautiful to watch.
+The closest approach man has made to seeing the Atom.
+You see sights impossible to view through a microscope!

 Assembly Kit includes Dri-Electric Power Pack, Deionizer, Compression Bulb, Viewing Chamber, Stand with legs, plus Tubing, Wire, and radioactive source.